mousepawmedia/devdocs/network/source/guides/revision.rst

 repository for testing it out, or if you want to recover your lost work from your Differential Revision, Arcanist can do that!

-First, make sure you're on the master branch, and it is up-to-date.
+First, make sure you're on the devel branch, and it is up-to-date.

 ..  code-block:: bash

-    $ git checkout master
+    $ git checkout devel
-    $ git pull origin master
+    $ git pull origin devel

 Then patch the Differential Revision with...